Chris Trousdale: Career

 When he was 14 years old, Trousdale caught the attention of two producers who were putting together a boy band in New York City.
 Consisting of five members, including former Sugar Beats member Jesse McCartney and former Broadway Kids bandmate Greg Raposo, he joined Dream Street in 1999.
 Chris Trousdale met Greg Raposo during their time in The Broadway Kids.
 They were later reunited for Dream Street.
-Dream Street released their debut album Dream Street (Dream Street album) in 2000.
+Dream Street released their debut album Dream Street in 2000.
 They released their finale album "The Biggest Fan" in 2002.
 After releasing The Biggest Fan Dream Street broke up.

 Trousdale would go on to pursue a solo career with the managers of Dream Street; he was soon signed to Columbia Records and even heading to go on tour with the likes of Aaron Carter and Play.
 However, Columbia would want Trousdale to be part of a new Dream Street boyband, something Trousdale and his managers did not want to do.
 As the managers would argue with the executives of Columbia, Columbia would drop the managers and then drop Trousdale from the record label, leaving him an unsigned artist by 2005.
 Trousdale would then be dropped from tours such as Aaron Carter's.

 Trousdale went on to record "Kissless Christmas" and "Wild Christmas" for School's Out!
 Christmas album in addition to the popular duets with the girl group Play (rendition of "I'm Gonna Make You Love Me") and solo artist Nikki Cleary (remake of the Grease track "You're the One That I Want"), which were huge hits on Radio Disney.
 However, shortly after his solo career started to take off, Trousdale put his career on hold in 2006 and moved back home to Michigan to take care of his ailing mother.

 In 2009, Trousdale did an interview where it was mentioned an album was expected to drop that same year; however, it was never released.

 In 2012, Trousdale auditioned on The Voice.

 On June 30, 2014, Trousdale announced via Twitter that he had joined the Spectra Music Group to work on his solo album.

-In 2015, Trousdale taught dance classes at Artworks Studio in Michigan.
+In 2015, Trousdale taught dance classes at Artworks Studio in Big Rapids, Michigan.

 In February 2019, Trousdale announced via his social media accounts – repeated in his June 2019 interview on Famous Birthdays – that he planned to release an EP in August or September; however, no new EP nor album had been released by his death in June 2020.